TeoJJss/platform-safety/README.md

 pip install -r requirements.txt
 ```

 **Note**: This may take several minutes as it includes PyTorch, Ultralytics, and other ML libraries.

-For GPU support, ensure you have the appropriate CUDA toolkit installed.
+### 4. View the AI models
+The model development (annotation, training etc) was done at <b>Roboflow</b>.
+Refer to `dataset.txt` for the dataset and models.

 ## Quick Start